The Cowspiracy Farce

 “This is not someone I would ever take ecological advice from.”

-2. The movie's assertion of a conspiracy against not just the filmmakers, but the entire vegan movement
+2. The movie's delusion of a conspiracy against the entire vegan movement, including the filmmakers

 It's important to understand that this movie is not actually a documentary, but, in fact, what's known in the industry as a mock documentary or docu-drama.